 Amazon removed the frustration of shopping in physical stores.

-But while in one context frustration is an impediment, in the other it’s the very mechanism through which we learn and grow.
+Although in one context frustration is an impediment, in the other it’s the very mechanism through which we learn and grow.

 Reframing frustration: the wall as a teacher